MIAMI GARDENS, Fla. -- The Raiders were far better than the Miami Dolphins for three quarters Sunday.

 The Dolphins' ground game was bottled up nice and tight.
 They averaged just 2.9 yards per carry -- far lower than Frank Gore and Kenyon Drake normally go.
 That was a plus, especially considering how thin Oakland is along the defensive front.

 Ryan Tannehill had a near-perfect passer rating, with 289 yards, three touchdowns and no interceptions.
 Ryan Freakin' Tannehill.
 That’s a sign things went wrong for a virtually nonexistent pass rush and a secondary that could corral a less-than-dynamic receiver corps.
 Even wide receiver Albert Wilson got in on the act, taking an end-around hand-off before launching a 52-yard touchdown pass to Jakeem Grant.

 Raiders cornerbacks were beat too often, and safeties took poor angles to the ball and increased gains.
 And, when they absolutely had to get a stop, they were fooled by a trick play where Wilson’s TD pass gave Miami a lead it didn't relinquish.

 Johnny Townsend struggled in this one.
 He averaged just 37.3 net yards punting, and gave up valuable field position by not booming a kick from the back of his end zone.
 The return didn’t provide much.

 Mike Nugent was fine, hitting two field goals and two extra points, and the coverage teams were just OK.

 The Raiders are 0-3.
 Winless despite having three halftime leads.
 That’s unacceptable by any standard.

-Raiders coach Jon Gruden and offensive coordinator Paul Guenther came up with another good game plan, but they couldn’t find a way to bring it home.
+Raiders coach Jon Gruden and defensive coordinator Paul Guenther came up with another good game plan, but they couldn’t find a way to bring it home.
 Execution waned down the stretch, and the Raiders lost another game they should have won.